Naoki326/AnotherFSM/README.md

 - Each FSMExecutor instance manages an object executing the state machine, capable of controlling and monitoring the state machine execution.

+- IMPORTANT: The state flow will execute within a Task.
+If the process encounters an exception, the Task will automatically exit.
+For any exceptions that occur during the process, you can check the IObservable's OnError or the NodeExceptionEvent event.

 | Function | Description |
 | --- | --- |
 | FSMExecutor | Constructor, requiring a start node and a completion event |